Table of Contents

 - Sustained Rework above 10–15% may warrant investigation.

-Context matters — some domains naturally require more iteration than others.
+Context matters.
+Some domains and development practices naturally require more iteration than others.

 Data Sources

-Rework is derived from Git commit history and repository diff data.
+Rework is derived from Git commit history, repository diff data, and line-level history.

-The metric includes all qualifying commits on included branches within the selected time range.
-PR status (open, merged, draft, or without an associated PR) does not affect inclusion.
+The metric includes qualifying commits on included branches within the selected time range.
+Pull-request status—open, merged, draft, or without an associated pull request—does not determine whether a qualifying commit is included.

 Limitations

-- It does not evaluate the quality of review feedback.
+- It does not evaluate the quality of a code change or review feedback.

 - Small datasets may produce volatile percentages.

-- Because Rework is commit-based, it includes all qualifying commits on included branches, regardless of branch lifecycle or PR association.
+- Because Rework is commit-based, qualifying commits can be included regardless of branch lifecycle or pull-request association.

 Stakeholder Use Cases